FAQ

 How do I know if an energy drink is right for me?

 Energy drink labels contain a wealth of information for consumers.
-Leading energy drinks voluntarily disclose the total quantity of caffeine – from all sources – on a per can or per bottle basis.
+Energy drinks must disclose the total quantity of caffeine – from all sources – on a per can or per bottle basis.
 For multi-serving containers, the total quantity of caffeine is disclosed on a per serving basis.

 How much caffeine is in energy drinks compared to brewed coffee and cold brew?

-A cup (237mL) of brewed coffee contains approximately 135 mg of caffeine.
+A small cup (237 ml) of brewed coffee contains approximately 135 mg of caffeine.

-You would probably have to drink about three regular-sized cups of coffee to reach 400 mg of caffeine per day.
+You would probably have to drink about three small sized cups of brewed coffee to reach 400 mg of caffeine.

 While the package size can be different by brand of energy drink, leading energy drink brands have about 80 mg of caffeine per typical-sized (250mL) can.